 Collective Worship remains of significant focus within the Ealing borough.
-Each SACRE agenda has a designated slot to allow members to raise concerns and discuss the ongoing commitment to improve awareness and support of Collective Worship.
+Each SACRE agenda allows members to raise concerns and discuss the ongoing commitment to improve awareness and support of Collective Worship.

 Collective Worship is expected to be broadly Christian in character (Education Reform Act 1988).
 A parent may request their child is withdrawn from collective worship or they may request their child is partly withdrawn and the school must comply with their wishes.
 A school may request to opt out of collective worship that mainly has a broadly Christian character by making a request for a 'determination' to SACRE.